Doing Our Part

-Composting: Each fall, grapes enter the winery to be crushed and the remains are recycled back to the soil.
-We compost all pomace, old grape vines and other vegetative materials.
+Composting: Each harvest we compost all pomace, old grape vines and other vegetative materials.
 They are ground and aged for a year before being spread on the vineyards to maintain on-going soil and vine health.

-Soil Management: Care is taken to maintain the health of the soil in the vineyards.
-Vines are matched to specific soil types to minimize soil nutrient depletion; no-till farming is used to help the soil retain carbon and to avoid soil compaction.
+Soil Management: Vine rootstocks are matched to specific soil types to minimize soil nutrient depletion; no-till farming is used to help the soil retain carbon and to avoid soil compaction.

-Beneficial Insects & Owls: We encourage the presence of beneficial insects that are attracted to the variety of native wildflowers, wild mountain blackberries and other plants that are part of Mount Veeder’s natural habitat.
+Beneficial Insects, Raptors & Owls: We employ beneficial insects attracted to the variety of native wildflowers, wild mountain blackberries and other plants that are part of Mount Veeder’s natural habitat.
 These beneficial insects, such as wasps, praying mantises and ladybugs, prey on vineyard pests.
-Owl boxes are used to encourage bird population which helps control vertebrate pest populations, e.g., gophers and voles.
+Owl boxes and natural raptor roosts are used to control gophers and voles.

 Water Conservation/Dry Farming Techniques: Careful irrigation practices allow us to control vineyard canopies which ensure small berries and concentrated flavors that yield the highest quality fruit.
 We allow for many vineyard blocks to be nearly dry-farmed as part of our efforts to conserve water.